 河豚引き (Puffer Fish Slicer)

-Specialized for fugu (puffer fish) preparation — paper-thin slicing for tessa (or tessen) presentation, where slices are so thin the plate pattern is visible through the fish.
-Thinner than a yanagiba (0.5–1mm at the bevel edge), designed to slice fugu sashimi to near-transparent thinness for the traditional flower-pattern plate presentation.
+Specialized for fugu (puffer fish) preparation: paper-thin slicing for tessa (or tessen), the presentation in which slices are so thin the plate pattern shows through the fish.
+Thinner than a yanagiba (0.5–1mm at the bevel edge), it is designed to slice fugu sashimi to near-transparent thinness for the traditional flower-pattern plate.

-Regulatory context: Fugu preparation in Japan is regulated; chefs must hold a license and pass a rigorous test due to tetrodotoxin toxicity in specific organs.
-The fuguhiki is inseparable from this regulatory and cultural context.
-The most specialized single-purpose sashimi knife in the Japanese repertoire.
+Regulatory context: fugu preparation in Japan is regulated.
+Chefs must hold a license and pass a rigorous test because of the A potent toxin concentrated in specific organs of the puffer fish, with no antidote, which is why fugu preparation is licensed. in specific organs.
+The fuguhiki is inseparable from this regulatory and cultural context, and it is the most specialized single-purpose sashimi knife in the Japanese repertoire.

 Sobakiri & Menkiri